-Whether it’s the legacy of Harry Shellworth’s camping trip that led to the creation of the Idaho Primitive Area in 1931, now designated Wilderness bearing the name of another Idaho conservation icon, Idaho’s U.S. Senator Frank Church.
+Whether it’s the legacy of Harry Shellworth’s camping trips that led to the creation of the Idaho Primitive Area in 1931, now designated Wilderness bearing the name of another Idaho conservation icon, Idaho’s U.S. Senator Frank Church.

-Whether it’s the legacy and history of Tribes who have inhabited Idaho since time immemorial, caring for and honoring the land, water, fish, and wildlife that provided sustenance for thousands of years before Europeans ever arrived.
+Whether it’s the legacy and history of Tribes who have inhabited Idaho since time immemorial, caring for and honoring the land, water, fish, and wildlife that provided sustenance for tens of thousands of years before Europeans ever arrived.

 Or whether it’s the citizen initiative led by the Idaho Wildlife Federation in the 1930s that led to the creation of an Idaho Department of Fish and Game and its Commission, intending the agency to be free of political influence.

 Whether it’s the lifelong advocacy from ICL founders, former state Senator Mary Lou Reed and her husband Scott Reed, who advocated (numerous times) before the Idaho Supreme Court in support of clean water protection and worked to protect Lake Coeur d’Alene.

 Idaho is a mosaic of landscapes that tell our shared history.